todoubled/classy/README.md

-# BullShit Detector
+# Classy
+Classify text transcripts with classification keywords.

+## Usage
+Create classification text files with comma delimited keywords to classify text transcripts.

+### Story
-This was developed with politics in mind, but can be used to train and detect any type of textual bullshit.
+This was developed with politics in mind, but can be used to train and classify any type of text.
 Politics are bullshit and I wanted to find a way to quantify that.

-When planning your bullshit detector, break down the anticipated bullshit into classification types.
-Then add a 1-sentence example of each bullshit type in a text file with the same name in ```classifications/```